12 Amazing Essential Oils For Congestion

 How To Use Essential Oils For Congestion

-Diffusion – Fill yourdiffuser with water and the manufacturer’s recommended amount of essential oil.
+Diffusion – Fill your essential oil diffuser with water and the manufacturer’s recommended amount of oil.
 For best results, start by diffusing for 30 minutes to an hour, and see how your symptoms progress.

-While it can be tempting to double up on dosage when your sinuses are clogged, it’s better not to overwhelm your system when you’re already feeling ill.
-Instead, stick to recommended dilutions and let essential oils gently improve your symptoms.
+While it can be tempting to double up on dosage when your nasal passage is clogged and you feel like you have a sinus infection, it’s better not to overwhelm your system when you’re already feeling ill.
+To use these essential oils for congestion (including essential oils for colds), stick to recommended dilutions, and let the EOs gently improve your symptoms.